underscoreio/essential-slick/src/pages/selecting.md

 ~~~

 Because the unpacked type has changed to `String`,
-we now have a query that selects `Strings` when run.
+we now have a query that selects `String`s when run.
 If we run the query we see that only the `content` of each message is retrieved:

 ~~~ scala